dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/many-to-many.md

 ## Many-to-many with class for join entity

 So far in the examples, the join table has been automatically mapped to a [shared-type entity type](xref:core/modeling/entity-types#shared-type-entity-types).
 This removes the need for a dedicated class to be created for the entity type.
 However, it can be useful to have such a class so that it can be referenced easily, especially when navigations or a payload are added to the class, as is shown in later examples below.
-Do do this, first create a type `PostTag` for the join entity in addition to the existing types for `Post` and `Tag`:
+To do this, first create a type `PostTag` for the join entity in addition to the existing types for `Post` and `Tag`:

 <!--
         public class Post